 Student Employment offers a wide range of positions, which require different degrees of skill or experience.
-The student wage scale starts at $7.90/hour and should not exceed $50.00/hour.
+The student wage scale starts at $12.80/hour and pay rates should not exceed $50.00/hour.
 Four wage levels with different pay ranges have been provided below.
 Federal Work-Study and Hourly employment share the same wage levels and pay ranges.
-Wage placement must be in relation to type of duties performed and in consideration of other student worker wage rates in similar jobs.
+Wage placement must be in relation to the type of duties performed and in consideration of other student worker wage rates in similar jobs.

 Calculates the total number of hours per academic year you may work to earn your full Work-Study award.

 UTO Security Training